 Timeline Of Triumph

-Emerging with renewed energy, 2021 and 2022 brought accomplishments, partnerships, and grants to empower local LGBTQ+ organizations.
-2021 marked the return of beloved in-person events, while 2022 saw record attendance and recognition.
-Our celebrations returned bigger than ever, with the Festival & Parade breaking attendance records.
+We emerged stronger in 2021 and 2022, achieving significant milestones through strategic partnerships, grants, and empowering local LGBTQ+ organizations, shattering barriers that once obstructed our progress.
+2021 marked the triumphant return of in-person events, while 2022 witnessed record-breaking attendance and widespread recognition, illustrating how voices soar.
+Our celebrations returned bigger than ever, with the Festival & Parade shattering previous attendance records.

-With roots planted deep and branches reaching higher than ever, our Timeline of Triumph continues.
-Together, we inspire wellness, belonging, and joy for all identities.
-Yakima Pride - we've come so far, and the best is yet to come!
+As we look to the future, our work continues.
+Yakima Pride is here to stay, creating an oasis of inclusion for LGBTQ+ individuals across the Valley, where equality reigns.
+With deep roots and ever-reaching branches, our Timeline of Triumph unfolds.
+Together, we inspire wellness, belonging, and joy for all identities, using arts and culture as catalysts for understanding, empathy, and social progress.
+Yakima Pride – we’ve come so far, and the best is yet to come!

 2023